mujtabahafeez/git-for-devops/Nokia.md

-Nokia phones were the best.
+Nokia phones were the best.IPhone is my favourit